docker-library/docs/influxdb/content.md

 -	an admin user `admin` with the password `supersecretpassword`
 -	a `telegraf` user with the password `secretpassword`

-The `-rm` flag causes Docker to exit and delete the container after the script runs.
+The `--rm` flag causes Docker to exit and delete the container after the script runs.
 The data and configuration files created during initialization remain in the mounted volume (the host's `$PWD` directory).